r-uiz/ByteX-Post-Pandemic-Analysis/README.md

 ### Customer Growth and Repeat Purchase Trends

-- ByteX’s unique customers grew steadily from 2019 to 2021, peaking at nearly 30,000 in 2021, but declined sharply by nearly 40% in 2022.
+- ByteX's unique customers grew steadily from 2019 to 2021, peaking at nearly 30,000 in 2021, but declined sharply by nearly 40% in 2022.
 - Repeat purchase rates (≥2 orders) consistently decreased, from 20.22% in 2019 to 14.76% in 2022, indicating challenges in retaining customers after initial purchases.
-Insights into the behaviors of ByteX’s core repeat customer group (avg.
-4k unique customers) could reveal patterns to help drive repeat purchases more broadly.
 - The stability in the number of repeat customers suggests a core base of loyal customers who consistently make multiple purchases each year.
 - The decline in both unique and repeat customers in 2022 highlights potential shifts in market dynamics or customer preferences.
-This trend suggests an opportunity to refine customer retention and loyalty strategies to reverse these declining metrics and boost overall customer lifetime value.

 ![Customer Retention Table](Data/visualizations/customer_retention.webp)